Our full-service agency offers community-based, day-treatment, and residential programs.

 All community students of Deer Trail Academy are encouraged to participate in the Breakfast Program, which is offered to all students.
 Please contact Susan Dittrich at 248-628-2561 xt.
 299, or susan.dittrich@crossroadsforyouth for information about this program.

-Our Oxford Learning Center and South Campus Learning Center serve boys and girls ages 11 to 17 who face challenges in the community, school, or home.
+Our Deer Trail Learning Center (Oxford) and South Campus Learning Center (Oak Park) serve boys and girls ages 11 to 17 who face challenges in the community, school, or home.

 SUPERVISED INDEPENDENT LIVING